 - Professor Fred Hollows

 The impact of restoring sight goes far beyond treating blindness.
 It's also an effective way to tackle poverty.
-When more people can see, more people can go to school, work, raise children, or start a business.
-Ending avoidable blindness improves the economy, equality, skills and development of a country.
-It also reduces the financial and social burden on families and communities.
+Children can go to school, adults can go to work or start a business, and the financial and social burden on families and communities is reduced.

-Fred didn't believe in flying eye doctors into a country or handing out cash and walking away.
-He believed the best approach was to work with communities and governments to tackle avoidable blindness together.
-Like Fred our goal is to work with local people to build and upgrade facilities, develop and introduce new technology, and provide vital equipment.
-We simply can't end avoidable blindness without building a system of sustainable eye care, and our ultimate goal is to put ourselves out of a job.
+Fred didn't believe in flying eye doctors into a country or simply handing out cash.
+He believed communities and governments should work together to tackle avoidable blindness.
+Like Fred, we work with local people to train eye health workers, build and upgrade facilities, develop and introduce new technology, and provide vital equipment.